spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 ```

 It's nearly identical config for both environments apart from Windows
 uses the credential helper.
-I personally have it in both environments
+I personally have it in both environments.

 ```bash
 # not needed in WSL